 Is a Morton home significantly lower cost than stick-built construction?

 The cost of any home is a function of the quality of materials used, level of interior finish, and builder qualifications.
 Typically, the cost of a finished Morton Home is comparable to a stick-built home.
 Here are some reasons why a Morton home or cabin is an optimal choice:

-- Unique Morton Style.
+Unique Morton Style.
 Your one-of-a-kind Morton Home or Cabin will stand out from the crowd.
 A definite conversation starter.
-With careful planning you can make Morton home or cabin complement other Morton buildings on your property.
+With careful planning you can make your Morton home or cabin complement other Morton buildings on your property.

 Is a Morton home or cabin construction process different?

 It is important to note that the planning process for a Morton home or cabin can differ from traditional stick-built construction.
 Obtaining appropriate financing and preparing a construction site are critical first steps.

 If financing, get qualified for a post-frame home construction loan

 Identify your land purchase, associated costs, and specific code requirements and site prep needs (i.e., septic, electric, driveway, etc.)

 Identify how you plan to finish the lockable, insulated shell, either by working with a general contractor or doing the interior finish yourself, and determine finishing costs